What You Can Do With an OTA Degree

 Working with children

-As a pediatric therapist, you work closely with children of all ages as well as parents, teachers and caregivers.
-The settings include hospitals, outpatient clinics, school systems, community based programs and some non-traditional practice settings like hippotherapy
+As a pediatric therapist, you work closely with children of all ages as well as parents, teachers, and caregivers.
+The settings include hospitals, outpatient clinics, school systems, community-based programs and some non-traditional practice settings like hippotherapy and aquatic therapy.

 Working with adults